scaleflex/next-cloudimage-responsive/README.md

 ## <a name="license"></a>License
-React Cloudimage Responsive is provided under the [MIT License](https://opensource.org/licenses/MIT).
+Next Cloudimage Responsive is provided under the [MIT License](https://opensource.org/licenses/MIT).